-As winter fast approaches, the list of preparation chores seems to grow instead of get shorter.
+As winter fast approaches, the list of preparation chores seems to grow instead of getting shorter.
 I am a list maker so I love to mark things off, I even use an electronic list!
 But it is also my favorite time of the year so I love being outdoors.
 I don’t know about you, but I often feel as overwhelmed this time of year with winter preparations as I do with the spring planting.
 When I get like this, I forget to enjoy where I am and what I am doing.

 This isn’t my usual kind of post, but I have felt a little overwhelmed this week and wondered if maybe you have too.
-As the farmer/homesteader, we are the source of action and supply for meeting the needs of our animals and families, so its very important to take care of “you.”
+As the farmer/homesteader, we are the source of action and supply for meeting the needs of our animals and families, so it’s very important to take care of “you.”
 In the spirit of this thought, I wanted to share some things I have learned to counter-act negative influences in my life- namely me, myself, and I.

 First and foremost is prayer.
 Prayer changes me, not my circumstances and not others.
 It is me that needs a new perspective, a change of heart.
 Then all other things fall into place.
 I have also learned some truths that help the physical.